-- A. In extraordinary situations, JHPD may be required to relocate a vehicle that is parked within JHPD's primary jurisdiction to another location.
-Those situations include, but are not limited to: - Vehicles creating a real or potential safety hazard, including blocking snow removal routes. - Vehicles blocking a pathway needed to facilitate JH operations (e.g., construction, maintenance, emergency, etc.). - Vehicles parked in the area were reserved for event management.
-Signs will be posted at least 24 hours in advance. - B. In these situations, the officer shall: - Attempt to contact the vehicle owner when practical to have the vehicle moved, or at a minimum, attempt to notify the owner that the vehicle has been moved. - Obtain command-level approval to relocate the vehicle. - Complete an Incident Report.
-On the Vehicle Report, the officer will note the condition of the vehicle (damages, scratches) and at a minimum a visual inventory of the vehicle contents. - Contact JHU's Transportation Service towing vendor to respond.
-The vehicle shall be towed to the nearest parking spot. - Notify JHPD's Communications Center with a complete listing of relocated vehicles and their locations. - Complete the RMS Tow File, including the location and the specific parking spot number where the vehicle is relocated to. - C. Relocated vehicles are not impounded and do not require the completion of Towed Vehicle Reports and associated inventories.

-D. If the vehicle was legally parked at the time of relocation, JHPD will generally pay the towing fee.
+- A. In extraordinary situations, the JHPD may be required to relocate a vehicle that is parked within the JHPD's primary jurisdiction to another location.
+Those situations include but are not limited to the following: - Vehicles creating a real or potential safety hazard, including blocking snow removal routes. - Vehicles blocking a pathway needed to facilitate Johns Hopkins operations (e.g., construction, maintenance, emergency, etc.). - Vehicles parked in the area were reserved for event management.
+Signs will be posted at least 24 hours in advance. - B. In these situations, the officer shall do the following: - Attempt to contact the vehicle owner when practical to have the vehicle moved or, at a minimum, attempt to notify the owner that the vehicle has been moved. - Obtain command-level approval to relocate the vehicle. - Complete an Incident Report.
+On the Vehicle Report, the officer will note the condition of the vehicle (damages, scratches) and at a minimum a visual inventory of the vehicle contents. - Contact Johns Hopkins Transportation Services towing vendor to respond.
+The vehicle shall be towed to the nearest parking spot. - Notify the JHPD's Communications Center with a complete listing of relocated vehicles and their locations. - Complete the Records Management System Tow File, including the location and the specific parking spot number where the vehicle is relocated to. - C. Relocated vehicles are not impounded and do not require the completion of Towed Vehicle Reports and associated inventories. - D. If the vehicle was legally parked at the time of relocation, the JHPD will generally pay the towing fee.
 The towing fee/bill should be referred to JHPS Finance for payment.